 Mini Loop Step Back Lunge

-- Place the mini band above your knees and stand tall with the feet hip width apart.
+- Place the mini band above your knees and stand tall with your feet hip-width apart.

 Plank Lateral Leg Swing